James Shadid: Career

 Shadid was in private practice from 1983 to 2001, additionally acting as part-time public defender in Peoria County from 1986 to 2001 and a commissioner of the Illinois Court of Claims from 1996 to 2001.
 In December 2001, Shadid was appointed to the Tenth Judicial Circuit of Illinois.
 He was primarily in felony court, with other work in misdemeanor and civil court.

 Federal judicial service

 On May 27, 2010, President Barack Obama nominated Shadid to replace Judge Michael Mihm on the United States District Court for the Central District of Illinois.
 On March 7, 2011, he was confirmed by the Senate by an 89–0 vote.
 He received his commission on March 10, 2011.
 Shadid served as the chief judge of the Central District from March 12, 2012, to March 12, 2019; he was sworn in by his predecessor Judge Michael P. McCuskey.
 He assumed senior status on September 27, 2024.
 Shadid retired from active service on April 1, 2025.

 Bradley University

 The Bradley University Board of Trustees appointed Shadid the president of the university to replace Stephen Standifird.
-Shahid assumed the role on April 1, 2025.
+Shadid assumed the role on April 1, 2025.